 Load up your vehicles and move as much as you can.

 We gained entrance to our new home at 4:00 on a Friday afternoon.
-Blake was at work but the teenagers and I loaded both of our vehicles and took the first load.
-When Blake got off work, we took three more loads.
+Steve was at work but the teenagers and I loaded both of our vehicles and took the first load.
+When Steve got off work, we took three more loads.
 The next morning, we started at 8:00am and loaded all three of our vehicles as well as my sister’s.
 My husband went back for another load and everything but furniture and a few heavy boxes were left by 10:30am.